ubikloadpack/jmeter-docker/README.md

 ## Using the image
 * Update the docker-compose.yml to set up the volume where the Apache JMeter Test Case is stored
-* Finally personalize and run the attached bash script to run your tests
+* Finally, personalize and run the attached bash script to run your tests